Kate Middleton’s dresses: 11 brands the Princess of Wales wears that deliver on style and elegance

 RRP: $500 / £279 | Although this isn't the Madison dress worn by Kate, L.K.
-Bennett has released a newer version called the Elowen which looks pretty identical.
-With a soft animal print and flattering cape sleeves, it would be perfect for a wedding or christening.
+Bennett has released a newer version called the Elowen which looks pretty much identical.
+With a soft animal print and flattering cape sleeves, it's ideal for what to wear to a winter wedding.

-RRP: $500 / £279 | A LKB fave, this pleated midi is a style that is forever on-trend so will make a worthy addition to your dress collection.
+RRP: $500 / £279 | An LKB fave, this pleated midi is a style that is forever on-trend, so will make a worthy addition to your dress collection.
 Lightweight and feminine, we love the vintage-inspired print.
-Team with a summery raffia bag and a pair of neutral hued wedges.
+Team with a raffia bag and a pair of neutral hued wedges.

 What to buy from L.K.Bennett…